narrowlink/homepage/docs/gateway.md

 - Issuing and managing TLS certificates for published services
 - Performing load balancing and redundancy

+The gateway can also be deployed behind a CDN service to enhance the performance of published services.
+In this case, you need to configure the CDN to connect to the gateway using the TLS protocol if you're using the `Wss` protocol.
+Moreover, you cannot use the SNI proxy feature and the `TlsAlpn01` challenge type for ACME anymore.

 ## Configuration

 The gateway must be configured with a secret key and a list of services.
 The secret key is used to authenticate clients and agents and must match the one used to generate tokens.
 The gateway currently provides two services: `Ws` and `Wss` for insecure and secure (TLS) websockets, respectively.
 Each service has a list of domains to which it should listen, along with a TLS configuration.
 The TLS configuration can be either `Acme` or `File`.
 The `Acme` configuration is used to automatically issue and manage TLS certificates using Let's Encrypt.
 The `File` configuration is used to load a TLS certificate from a file.